Tag Archives: FortiGate

 Fortinet Feature Requests

 I really like the FortiGate firewalls.
 They are easy to manage and have lots of functionality.
 However, I am also aware of some other firewall products and therefore have some feature requests to Fortinet that are not currently implemented in their firewalls.
-I am sometimes forwarding these FRs to the Fortinet support or to a SE, but they are not really interested in that. ;( So here is a list of my ideas that could improve the firewall.
+I am sometimes forwarding these FRs to the Fortinet support team or to an SE, but they are not really interested in that. ;( So here is a list of my ideas that could improve the firewall.
 Hopefully/maybe some of them will be implemented one day…

 Continue reading Fortinet Feature Requests